www.kp44.org — The official website of the Peterson Cutter Owner's Group

 Air Terminals (i.e. lightning rods) by Ewen M Thomson, Univ.
 Fla.
 Sea Grant.

-Lightning and Boats Ewen M. Thomson.
-Terrific website for lightning info.
-Source for above two articles.
-He even has a downloadable 23 minute video.
+Articles and Letters on Lightning and Boats by Ewen M. Thomson.
+Terrific resource for lightning info.

 World Wide Opposition to ESE Lightning Rods from National Lighting Safety Institute, May 13, 2003.
 (Article dated 1999, by Abdul Mousa).